Niko-webDev/fixed-avatars/readme.txt

 == Image Files Sizes ==

-There are no cropping utilities provided yet.
+There are no cropping utilities provided.
 You should use a 1:1 ratio.

 == Changelog ==